 1 – A My Disney Experience Account is Absolutely Essential

 We have always encouraged guests to have the latest version of the My Disney Experience app for the Walt Disney World vacations but now having an active account has become essential for planning and enjoying your Walt Disney World vacation.
-You might be able to get by with out the app on your phone, but you must have the account.
+You might be able to get by without the app on your phone, but you must have the account.
 You’ll need an account to make park reservations, dining reservations, and use Mobile Order service.
-Also, with the imminent launch of Disney Genie, Disney Genie+, and Lightning Lane, you’ll need an account for those services.
+Also, now that Disney Genie, Disney Genie+, and Lightning Lane are here, you’ll need an account for those services.
 You can use the web version of My Disney Experience at home to set up your account and make reservations.
 While at Walt Disney World, you’ll use the app inside the parks for all of those services mentioned above.
 We certainly are fully in the digital age and a vacation to Walt Disney World is no different.
 When planning a Walt Disney World vacation, your first step is to set up a My Disney Experience account.

 2 – Resort Scheduled Reopenings